 The assumptions of a CFA include multivariate normality, a sufficient sample size (n >200), the correct a priori model specification, and data must come from a random sample.

 Usually, statistical software like AMOS, LISREL, EQS and SAS are used for confirmatory factor analysis.
 In AMOS, visual paths are manually drawn on the graphic window and analysis is performed.
 In LISREL, confirmatory factor analysis can be performed graphically as well as from the menu.
 In SAS, confirmatory factor analysis can be performed by using the programming languages.

 To Reference This Page:

 Statistics Solutions.
 (2013).
-Confirmatory Factor Analysis [WWW Document].
-Retrieved from http://www.statisticssolutions.com/academic-solutions/resources/directory-of-statistical-analyses/confirmatory-factor-analysis/
+Confirmatory Factor Analysis .
+Retrieved from https://www.statisticssolutions.com/academic-solutions/resources/directory-of-statistical-analyses/confirmatory-factor-analysis/